 There are places both at Simmons and in the greater community where individuals can receive completely confidential assistance from professionals who have a legal duty to maintain and protect information shared with them on a confidential basis.
 These professionals are mandated by law to keep individuals’ disclosures confidential so long as the discussion happens while the professional is acting in that confidential/protected role.

 - Director of Counseling Center and Counseling Center Staff, 617-521-2455

 - Director of the Health Center and Health Center Staff, 617-521-1020

-Simmons has also designated the Case Manager of the Violence Prevention and Education Outreach Program as a confidential resource for students who have experienced sexual harassment and need support and/or access to resources.
-Here is the contact info for this resource:
+In addition, Simmons has designated Matoaka Kipp, Director of the REEF Support Center, as Simmons' Confidential Resource Person.
+Matoaka can serve as a confidential resource for students who have experienced sexual harassment and need support and/or access to resources.
+Students can reach Matoaka at [email protected].

 Faculty and staff may also access confidential assistance through the Employee Assistance Program (EAP), a 24-hour a day service, offered 7 days a week, – AllOne Health (1-800-451-1834).

 Note: There are a few limited circumstances where even confidential resources are legally-mandated to report information.
 These may include cases involving abuse of minors, persons with disabilities, or the elderly; when required to provide testimony in response to a subpoena or court order; or where an individual is at risk of imminent harm to self or others.